davidski/tf-cloudfronts3/README.md

 # tf-cloudfronts3

+This repository is archived and is no longer maintained.

 ## Introduction
 A Terraform module to easily create an SSL-enabled CloudFront distribution for a custom domain, using an S3 bucket (REST end-point and not using S3 web hosting) as the origin.